 Q2.
 What are the Via Francigena walking stages?

-For walkers, we have divided the route into 16 Via Francigena stages.
+For walkers, we have divided the route into a few different Via Francigena stages.
 Each stage typically takes a week to complete and covers an average of 150 kilometres in a week.
 See all of our Via Francigena walking stages here: Via Francigena walking.

 Cycling – Via Francigena stages